MtnBiker/historical-streets-la/ImplementationNotes.md

 Some fixes for webpacker set up.
 Image and jQuery
 ### Heroku going away
 Downloaded db, but app doesn't look good on localhost.
-Fix while can see at Heroku
+Fix while can see at Heroku import db to MBA (since trying with large screen)